Uncertainty in AI-driven Monte Carlo simulations: Results for Metropolis simulations

+In Fig.~\ref{fig:action_density_grid}, we present densities of the estimated values of the action and magnetization, defined as $M[\phi]=\left| \frac1{L^2}\sum_{x\in \Lambda}\phi_x \right|$ for configurations sampled using the two different Monte Carlo methods.
+Although the gradient prediction errors are small, the configurations generated by the RCNN-based Monte Carlo still show significant deviations from those obtained with the ground truth method, in both the ferromagnetic and paramagnetic phases.
 To correct these deviations, we implement the PEM described in the previous section.
-We use an ensemble of N = 10 independently trained models.
-In the Metropolis-Hastings algorithm, for each randomly selected gradient component, we compute the ensemble mean $\langle \partial_{\phi_{x}}S^{\text{RCNN}} \rangle_{N}$ and variance $\sigma^2 / N$.
-The acceptance probability is then modified by incorporating the penalty factor, as defined in Eq.~\ref{expanded penalty}.
+In the following, all experiments use an ensemble of $N = 3$ independently trained models.
+We provide additional results for different values of $N$ in the Appendix~\ref{appendix: observable for 5 models} that exhibit a similar behavior to $N=3$.
+In the Metropolis algorithm, for each randomly selected gradient component, we compute the ensemble mean $\langle \frac{\partial S^{\rm RCNN}_x}{\partial \phi_x}[\phi_x] \rangle_N$ and variance $\sigma^2[\phi_x]$.
+The acceptance probability is then modified by incorporating the penalty factor, as defined in Eq.~\eqref{expanded penalty}.
 Our results, shown in Fig.~\ref{fig:action_density_grid}, demonstrate that the PEM successfully reproduces the ground truth distributions.